myrojoylee/Lord-of-the-Pies/README.md

 - [ x ] Login page has a button that leads to signing up for those who are new - Aubrey
 - [ x ] Sign up page has a button that leads to logging in for returning users. - Aubrey
 - [ ] Once logged out, page says "You are logged out, click here to log in again"
-- [ ] Hamburger menu to expand upon clicking - Aubrey
+- [ ] Drop down menu needs to work for mobile and desktop - Aubrey
 - [ x ] Homepage: 3 or 4 recipe cards in one row on desktop, 1 each on mobile
 - [ x ] Homepage: Recipe card should contain title, photo (details only when you click)

 #### Extras

-- [ ] Optimize mobile responsiveness
+- [ ] Optimize mobile responsiveness (if possible, replace aside with flexbox)

 ## Installation